 Library

-in Belgium and one of the richest of Europe, worldwide famous.
+egyptology and papyrology in Belgium and one of the richest of Europe.
+Accessible to the public by appointment.

 Benefits to members (annual contribution: minimum EUR 56)